Grey-Galaxy/Nullsector/.github/PULL_REQUEST_TEMPLATE.md

 ## Requirements
 <!-- Confirm the following by placing an X in the brackets [X]: -->
 - [ ] I have read and am following the [Pull Request and Changelog Guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html).
-- [ ] I have added media to this PR or it does not require an ingame showcase.
+- [ ] I have added media to this PR or it does not require an ingame showcase.\
+- [ ] I have read the [Null Sector Bible](https://docs.google.com/document/d/1KWj932ajnTZ7PjBH1D_U1bcHJWaYCDkXgrn-K7vc7CA/edit?usp=sharing)'s guidelines on making a PR, and do solemnly swear that I am not pushing a broken work that'll brick the repository.
 <!-- You should understand that not following the above may get your PR closed at maintainer’s discretion -->

 ## Breaking changes